Indianapolis Child Support Lawyer

 The final ruling regarding child support obligations will be based on the facts presented to the court regarding the situations of each of the parties, their ability to support the child, and other matters.
 It is vital that you understand the implications of the data that is being presented regarding both parties in the divorce, and how this will impact the court’s view in calculating child support.

-Navigating the guidelines can be quite complicated, and without experienced representation, you run the risk of a decision that is not in your best interests.
+Navigating the guidelines can be quite complicated, and without an experienced child support attorney in Indianapolis, you run the risk of a decision that is not in your best interests.
 There is no reason to allow this burden to be added to the other stresses and problems that can result from a divorce.

-Angela Trapp has helped clients throughout Central Indiana work their way through the child support rules and guidelines and achieve a result that takes into account the needs of parents as well as children.
+As an Indianapolis child support lawyer, Angela Trapp has helped clients throughout Central Indiana work their way through the child support payments and guidelines and achieve a result that takes into account the needs of parents as well as children.
 Because this particular issue may involve a fair amount of back and forth between you and your spouse, it is strongly advised that you contact us early in the divorce process.
 This will make it possible to achieve the ideal of a working relationship between you and your spouse that remains friendly and focused on your child’s future happiness.

 We serve clients in Indianapolis, Greenfield, Carmel and beyond.
 Contact us for a free consultation regarding your divorce and your rights regarding child support.